 - 5.1.
 The Council is responsible for a total of 2,425 kilometres (1,506 miles) of footway.
 It should be noted that this figure represents adopted footways/footpaths only and there are other footpaths that are maintained by other parts of the Council or third parties.
 Most of the adopted footway network is contained within the urban area. - 5.2.
-The length of footway network is an estimated length based on there being 2 footways on each length of carriageway within the urban area.
-All the footways have been estimated as having a 2 metre width.
-The footway asset Gross Replacement Cost of the recorded asset is estimated at £556.7m. - 5.3.
+The length of footway network is an estimated length based on there being two footways on each length of carriageway within the urban area.
+All the footways have been estimated as having a 2-metre width.
+The footway asset Gross Replacement Cost of the recorded asset is estimated at £612.7m.

+- 5.3.
 Inspection arrangements and maintenance categories are similar to those for carriageways in terms of the nature of inspections, but the frequencies can vary depending on the hierarchy. - 5.4.
 There is no national condition survey for footways similar to that which is undertaken for carriageways.
 Instead, priorities for resurfacing are established via the local knowledge of our officers considering the condition of a footway and its level of use. - 5.5.
-A sample survey of 59.2% of our estimated footway length was undertaken in calendar years 2014, 2015, 2016 and 2017 which indicated that 16.2% of our footways should be considered for maintenance purposes. - 5.6 The estimated steady state figure for footway maintenance is £0.800m and we are currently investing at this level.
-This mirrors current investment levels.
-In the same way as the carriageway figure above, this is an estimate, rather than an actual figure and it is important to note that the need to improve the condition of the footway network is assessed on an individual basis to support and justify expenditure.
+A sample survey of 59.2% of our estimated footway length was undertaken in calendar years 2014, 2015, 2016 and 2017 which indicated that 16.2% of our footways should be considered for maintenance purposes.
+This figure is likely to have increased since the sample survey. - 5.6.
+The estimated steady state figure for footway maintenance is £0.800m and we are currently investing above this level. - 5.7.
+Following the participatory budgeting investment in roads and footpaths completed in 2021/2022, a second phase of investment was agreed that will focus on the improvement of pavements, making our towns and villages safer for pedestrians, supporting healthy lifestyles through physical activity and improving the look and feel of our environment - 5.8.
+In addition to £1.000m funding which has been allocated from our roads investment programme for prioritised footway improvements through the participatory budgeting process, a further £2.500m has been identified to support footway and footpath improvements which are part of the adopted footway network.
+This investment of £3.500m for 2022/2023 will continue the Council's commitment to prioritising investment in roads infrastructure by directing additional funds to help improve the condition of our footways and footpaths.
+Some of £3.500m will carry forward in 2023/2024.